ganatrajay/Android-JavaScript-code-forking-/README.md

-Runtime forking is not possible in koltin or in android so for support of executing function at runtime and you can pass DB instance or any collection to script from koltin code to execute it
+Runtime forking is not possible in koltin or in android so for support of executing function at runtime and you can pass databse instance or any collection to script from koltin code to execute it